dalmaboros/dalmaboros.github.io/_posts/2017-07-13-creating_and_deploying_a_sinatra_project.markdown

    gem 'sqlite3'
    gem 'thin'
    ```

-8. Create the MVC paradigm (models and their associations, respective controllers, and views)
+8. Create the MVC paradigm (models and their associations, respective controllers, and views):

    ```
    ├── app